Review: The Leica M10

 The slowest shutter speed on the dial is 8s, but the camera can be set to longer exposures of up to four minutes (depending on the ISO setting).
 Select shutter speed B (bulb) and hold the front button pressed for a second to pop-up an exposure time selector on the LCD.

 This also works with the self-timer.
-As a bonis, selecting both B on the shutter dial, B in the pop-up menu and enabling the self timer enables a T mode, where a first shutter press starts the exposure (after the self timer delay), and a second press stops it.
-Hardly intuitive, but sometimes useful if you do not have a cable release handy.
+As a bonus, selecting both B on the shutter dial, B in the pop-up menu and enabling the self timer enables a T mode, where a first shutter press starts the exposure (after the self timer delay), and a second press stops it.
+These are useful features, but the incongruously obtuse user-interface means that many photographers will struggle to discover them.

-The fastest shutter speed remains 1/4000th, which is a significant step up from older film bodies but fairly mediocre in comparison to contemporary mirrorless cameras where electronic shutter techniques now allow speeds as fast as 1/32000.
+The fastest shutter speed remains 1/4000th, which while a significant step up from older film bodies is fairly mediocre in comparison to contemporary mirrorless cameras, where electronic shutter techniques now allow speeds as fast as 1/32000.

 If you want to shoot fast lenses wide open in daylight you will require a neutral density filter.